heitorfr/ios-image-editor/README.md

 You can create your own xib for a custom user interface.

 * Set ImageEditorViewController (or subclass) as the file owner
 * Set the frameView outlet.
-This view must implement the ImageEditorFrameView protocol.
-It must be transparent in the crop area, the image will show behind
+This view must implement the ImageEditorFrame protocol.
+It must be transparent in the crop area, the image will show behind.
+A default implementation ImageEditorFrameView is provided
 * Set the done, reset and cancel actions.

 The demo app also shows how extended controlls can be implemented: three buttons are used for square, portrait and landscape crop.